petervanderdoes/AVH-Extended-Categories/readme.txt

 = Version 3.0 =
 * Renamed the plugin to AVH Extended Categories Widgets
+* Added new widget: Category Group.
+You can create groups with caetgories and associate the group with a post.
+The widget will show the categories from the group.
 * Added translation: Italian - Italiano (it_IT)
 * Redid settings.
 Settings are now a seperate menu.
 * Reduced memory foot print.
 * Increased speed.
 * Development improvements.
 * Bugfix: The hierarchy checkmark in the widgets would disappear.
-* Bugfix: In dropdown hierarchy would appear despite the fact that "Show selected categories only" was selected.
+* Bugfix: In dropdown list the hierarchy would appear despite the fact that "Show selected categories only" was selected.

 = Version 2.3.3 =
 * Bugfix: Validation error on dropdown categories.